alt

 Art therapy starts when:

-• assessment is made by the art therapist, in consultation with other professionals and the child's parents or guardians
+• assessment is made by the art therapist, in consultation with other professionals and the child's parents or guardians (if working with children)

 • upon parental consent, the child can begin regular sessions at a set time each week.